erdl/legacy-scrape-util/doc/dev-docs/module-development.md

 ### Arguments

-The `project` variabe is a string representing the name of the current project.
+The `project` variable is a string representing the name of the current project.
 Many data-acquisition modules use this as the default value for `node` in rows for which no `node` value is defined.
 The `config` and `state` variables are both dictionaries.
 The `config` dict contains all user-supplied